Kioubit/FlapAlerted/README.md

 - `/flaps/metrics/json`
 - `/flaps/metrics/prometheus`

-It also provides a user interface at path:
+It also provides a user interface at path on the same port:
 - `/`

-To disable this module add the following tag to the `MODULES` variable in the `Makefile`: `disable_mod_httpAPI`
+To disable this module, add the following tag to the `MODULES` variable in the `Makefile`: `disable_mod_httpAPI`

 #### mod_log (Disabled by default)
 Logs each time a prefix exceeds the defined `routeChangeCounter` within the defined `period` to STDOUT.

-To enable this module add the following tag to the `MODULES` variable in the `Makefile`: `mod_log`
+To enable this module, add the following tag to the `MODULES` variable in the `Makefile`: `mod_log`

 ***